-Educators believe in the power of extended learning for our students.
-Local affiliates, districts, parents and students must participate fully in the design, authorization, implementation, and evaluation of extended school and year programs.
-Authentic teacher"Flexibility must be provided as to how individual school districts and individual schools within a district can best meet the needs of their communities, parents, and students."

-generated assessments should be used to measure student academic growth and achievement.
+Extended Learning: Educators believe in the power of extended learning for our students.
+Local affiliates, districts, parents, and students must participate fully in the design, authorization, implementation, and evaluation of extended school and year programs.
+Authentic teachergenerated assessments should be used to measure student academic growth and achievement.
 Laws and policies governing these programs must take into consideration the impact on the community and be in accordance with professional salaries and class size.
-These programs must be staffed by properly certificated/licensed employees.
+These programs must be staffed by properly certified/licensed employees, and/or community partners.
 Employment in these programs must be on a voluntary basis.
 We believe the most powerful programs provide funding for classroom supplies, as well as money for experiential learning activities which go beyond textbook and/or computer seat time.
 Partnership with local nonprofit organizations also typically enhances program quality.
 Flexibility must be provided as to how individual school districts and individual schools within a district can best meet the needs of their communities, parents, and students.

-Every New Mexico Student Will Learn in a Carbon-Neutral School

-Develop and initiate funding for a plan to make every New Mexico school carbonneutral.
+Every New Mexico Student Will Learn in a Carbon-Neutral School: Develop and initiate funding for a plan to make every New Mexico school carbon-neutral.
 This program will simultaneously move our State toward increasing the flow of available funds to the classroom (by reducing the structural energy-related "fixed cost" within District and school budgets).
 This plan should be structured so that contractors work with the school staff to provide student opportunities for Career and Technical Education instruction and hands-on learning experiences for students (such as understanding the math, science, engineering, and policy behind the initiative).
 This program will also be a big step toward helping our State achieve its goals of being carbon neutral by 2045 and stimulate economic growth in every New Mexico community.